brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

  the codebase.
 But in our example, we could verify the type of each entry in the `->find()` method on `$blogModel`.
  However, that's just moving the problem from one place to another.
 It's a bit better though.

-There's another problem with data integrity, say you have a method which requires an array of `Post`s.
+There's another problem with data integrity.
+Say you have a method which requires an array of `Post`s.

 ```php
 function handlePosts(array $posts) {